MattLondon101/nlp--pdf-parser/README.md

 follow prompt to enter path to .pdf file

 ## Output
-Fillable fields grouped into five groups by Latent Dirichlet Allocation (LDA)
+The PDF form fields will be printed into groups by similarity calculated by Latent Dirichlet Allocation (LDA).

+## Interactive Data Visualization

 View the Jupyter Notebook @ [nbviewer](https://nbviewer.jupyter.org/github/MattLondon101/Images/blob/master/AutoDocSum6.ipynb)